-- (b) From moneys appropriated for purposes of this section, the department shall provide grants, incentive payments, contracts, or other funding mechanisms to public and private entities located in the state for any of the following:
+(b) From moneys appropriated for purposes of this section, the department shall provide grants, incentive payments, contracts, or other funding mechanisms to public and private entities located in the state for any of the following:

-- (1) Organics composting.
+(1) Organics composting.

-- (2) Anaerobic digestion.
+(2) Anaerobic digestion.

-- (3) Recyclable material manufacturing infrastructure projects or other related activities that reduce greenhouse gas emissions. - (c) For purposes of this section, eligible infrastructure projects that reduce greenhouse gas emissions include, but are not limited to, any of the following: - (1) Capital investments in new facilities and increased throughput at existing facilities for activities, such as converting windrow composting to aerated-static-pile composting to use food waste as feedstock. - (2) Designing and constructing anaerobic digestion facilities to produce biofuels and bioenergy. - (3) Designing and constructing facilities for processing recyclable materials. - (d) In awarding a grant for organics composting or anaerobic digestion pursuant to this section, the department shall consider all of the following: - (1) The amount of greenhouse gas emissions reductions that may result from the project. - (2) The amount of organic material that may be diverted from landfills as a result of the project. - (3) If, and how, the project may benefit disadvantaged communities. - (4) If, and how, the project leverages existing waste water treatment infrastructure. - (5) If, and how, the project maximizes resource recovery, including the production of clean energy or low-carbon or carbon negative transportation fuels. - (6) If, and how, the project encourages and results in broad regional integrated solutions that maximize the environmental and economic potential of organic waste diversion.
+(3) Recyclable material manufacturing infrastructure projects or other related activities that reduce greenhouse gas emissions.

+(c) For purposes of this section, eligible infrastructure projects that reduce greenhouse gas emissions include, but are not limited to, any of the following:

+(1) Capital investments in new facilities and increased throughput at existing facilities for activities, such as converting windrow composting to aerated-static-pile composting to use food waste as feedstock.

+(2) Designing and constructing anaerobic digestion facilities to produce biofuels and bioenergy.

+(3) Designing and constructing facilities for processing recyclable materials.

+(d) In awarding a grant for organics composting or anaerobic digestion pursuant to this section, the department shall consider all of the following:

+(1) The amount of greenhouse gas emissions reductions that may result from the project.

+(2) The amount of organic material that may be diverted from landfills as a result of the project.

+(3) If, and how, the project may benefit disadvantaged communities.

+(4) For a grant awarded for an anaerobic digestion project, if, and how, the project maximizes resource recovery, including the production of clean energy or low-carbon or carbon negative transportation fuels.

-(7) Project readiness and permitting that the project may require.
+(5) Project readiness and permitting that the project may require.